ddarmon/sfinsc-day1/README.md

 * [igraph](http://igraph.org/r/)

+## Data Cleaning

+## Network Visualization and Exploratory Data Analysis with Gephi

+## Network Statistics with Gephi

+## Network Analysis with igraph

 ## The Data Sets

 To introduce network visualization and analysis, we will be working with four data sets: a collaboration network from IMDB, a correlation network from S&P 500 companies, a link network   from political blogs, and a voting record network from the US House of Representatives.

 ### IMDB

+The original data are available here.

 ### Stock Market